Triforcedrake/AwesomeProject/README.md

 ## Known issues
 Yellow warning about setting a timer for a long period of time.
 Introduced with integration of Firebase database connection.
 No observed problems so far, but attempts to find cause have been unsuccesful as well.

+Install will occasionally create copies of dependencies in the Java Main application under GetPackages.
+If this error occurs, removal of duplicates should fix the issue.